willianPaulinoSantos/swile-study-case/README.md

 #### Trigger Logic and Recursion Control:

-The updates are performed within a before update trigger.
+The team membership updates are performed within a before update trigger.

 To prevent recursive trigger execution, a `static flag` in the **TriggerRecursionControl** class is used: